 Barbosa Müssnich Aragão, Rio de Janeiro and São Paulo

-Francisco Müssnich or Chico, as he likes to be called, is one of the founders of the BMA.
-He has unparalleled experience in a wide range of corporate matters and highly complex mergers and acquisitions.
+Francisco Müssnich, or Chico, as he likes to be called, is one of BMA’s partners.
+He has unparalleled experience in a wide range of corporate matters and in highly complex M&A and cross border transactions.

-Has actively participated in several cases of national and international arbitration and provided strategic advice on hostile takeovers and litigation situations.
-He has represented a list of clients, leaders in his area of operation, in historical transactions in Brazil, in the last two decades.
+He acts in both national and international arbitrations, and provides strategic advice in hostile takeovers and corporate disputes.
+He has represented clients, all leaders in their sectors, in historic transactions in Brazil over the last two decades.